 TRANSACTION UPSIDES/OPTIONALITY

-Enron will be issued 333,333 additional shares of eSpeed's Series CC convertible preferred stock, which is convertible into ten-year warrants to acquire eSpeed common stock at a strike price equal to the NASDAQ closing price of eSpeed common stock on the day of closing, upon Enron's investment of $2.5 million in each of 2 additional markets proposed by eSpeed.
+Enron will be issued 333,333 additional shares of eSpeed's Series C convertible preferred stock, which is convertible into ten-year warrants to acquire eSpeed common stock at a strike price equal to the NASDAQ closing price of eSpeed common stock on the day of closing, upon Enron's investment of $2.5 million in each of 2 additional markets proposed by eSpeed.

 As a member of TradeSpark, Enron will "earn in" to additional shares of eSpeed convertible preferred stock (convertible into ten-year warrants to acquire eSpeed common stock at a strike price equal to the NASDAQ closing price of eSpeed common stock on the day of closing) based upon trading volume on TradeSpark that is attributable to Enron.